luukasmakila/cri-resource-manager/cmd/memtier-nri/README.md

 kubectl apply -f templates/pod-memtier-nri.yaml
 ```

-## Using memtierd with your deployments
+## Using Memtierd with your deployments

 Workload configurations are defined with the "class.memtierd.nri" annotation.
 Now for example the following annotation: